-11.0 Task 11 Establish the Production, Test, and Failover Environments
+11.0 Task 11 Establish the Secondary Data Center's Post-Production Test Environment and Backup Recovery Site

-Contractor must establish the Production, Test/Training, and Failover Environments based on the specifications in the TAD [refer to Paragraph 4.2 (Technical Architecture Document) above] and IAD [refer to Paragraph 5.0 (Implementation Assessment Document) above].
-Contractor must ensure that the Cloud-based services are appropriately configured and managed to support these deployments.
+Contractor must establish the post-Production Test Environment and backup recovery site at the secondary data center, both based on the specifications in the TAD [refer to Paragraph 4.2 (Subtask 4.2 - Technical Architecture Document) above] and IAD [refer to Paragraph 5.1 (Implementation Strategy, Updated) above].
+The post-Production Test Environment will be used to test patches, updates, upgrades, etc., prior to the County's acceptance thereof.